rougier/from-python-to-numpy/book/04-code-vectorization.md

     def solution_1(Z1,Z2):
         return [z1+z2 for (z1,z2) in zip(Z1,Z2)]

-This first naive solution can be vectorize very easily using numpy:
+This first naive solution can be vectorized very easily using numpy:

     import numpy as np

     def solution_2(Z1,Z2):
         return np.add(Z1,Z2)

-Without nay surprise, benchmarkming the two approaches shows the second method is the fastest with one order of magnitude.
+Note that we did not write `Z1 + Z2` because it would not work with if `Z1` and `Z2` were both lists.Without any surprise, benchmarkming the two approaches shows the second method is the fastest with one order of magnitude.

     >>> Z1 = random.sample(range(1000), 100)
     >>> Z2 = random.sample(range(1000), 100)